VijayMulani/hadoop/README.md

 We'll go about implementing cool stuff in small steps.
 Here's what we got so far:

-1.Setting up a docker machine with hadoop.
+1. Setting up a docker machine with hadoop.